SPONSORSPARTNERS

 2. What qualities stand out as worthy of the BG Award?
 What does this executive bring to his/her role over and above what can be expected?

-Please consider: Personality (motivation and drive); adaptability (flexibility of personality); credibility (knowledgeable, confident); innovation (tried new approaches with what results); ambition (drive and desire to succeed), entrepreneurial skills.
-Tell us about their teamwork/mentorship skills.
+Please consider: Personality (motivation and drive); adaptability (flexibility of personality); credibility (knowledgeable, confident); innovation (tried new approaches with what results); ambition (drive and desire to succeed), team building/mentoring skills.

 3. Where do you think he or she will be in five years time?

-Please email your submission to info@sponsorship-awards.co.uk by the deadline of Tuesday February 20th 2024.
+Please email your submission to info@sponsorship-awards.co.uk by the deadline of by the deadline of January 23rd please.
 Please do not hesitate to contact us if you need any further information or assistance.
 A member of the judging team will contact your candidate for a telephone conversation following which the candidate may be invited in for a more in depth face to face conversation with the Barrie Gill judging panel.
-Please note that the face to face conversations will take place in early March 2024.
+Please note that the face to face conversations will take place in March 2025.

 All finalists will be invited to the Awards Ceremony.